 Where a child is born with a birth defect, the parent may also bring a medical malpractice action against the obstetrician and/or the hospital at which the delivery occurred.
 The parent may be able to bring a lawsuit for his or her own emotional distress that arose from the baby's birth defect, above and beyond liability to the child.

 Any situation involving avoidable birth injuries should be evaluated for a potential legal claim.
-Due to the complexity of the facts and legal issues involved in your case, discussing your situation with an attorney who is experienced in the area of birth injury and medical malpractice liability is the best way to ensure a thorough evaluation of the likelihood of your claim's success and its potential value.
-Especially in light of deadlines for filing your lawsuit, meeting with an attorney sooner rather than later to evaluate your case is recommended.
+Due to the complexity of the facts and legal issues involved, having an experienced attorney review your case as soon as possible is the best way to ensure the likelihood of your claim's success.
+In light of deadlines for filing a lawsuit, meeting with an attorney sooner rather than later to evaluate your case is recommended.